zudello/zudello-knowledge-base/Knowledge Base/9 Purchasing module/Converting a quote to a requisition or purchase order.md

 # Converting a quote to a requisition or purchase order

-Save time on your purchasing by converting supplier quotes into requisitions or purchase orders.
+Save time on purchasing by converting supplier quotes into requisitions or purchase orders.
 This guide explains how to convert quotes and what to expect during the conversion process.

 ## Best practices